tobybellwood/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ### **Monitoring a specific path**

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Please note, Lagoon does not provide any direct integration to a monitoring service, this just adds the URLs to the API.
 On amazee.io, we take the `monitoring_urls` and add them to our StatusCake account.
-{% endhint %}

 When [UptimeRobot](https://uptimerobot.com/) is configured for your cluster \(OpenShift or Kubernetes\), Lagoon will inject annotations to each route/ingress for use by the `stakater/IngressControllerMonitor`.
 The default action is to monitor the homepage of the route.
 If you have a specific route to be monitored, this can be overridden by adding a `monitoring-path` to your route specification.
 A common use is to set up a path for monitoring which bypasses caching to give a more real-time monitoring of your site.